terotuomala/cybersecuritybase-project/README.md

 - Restart the application
 - Go to URL https://localhost:8443
 - You can now see that HTTPS is now enabled
-- Your browser is going to complain that the certificate is not trusted etc. because it is now installed in the Trusted Root Certification Authorities store
+- Your browser is going to complain that the certificate is not trusted etc. because it is not installed in the Trusted Root Certification Authorities store

 ### Issue 3: A7-Missing Function Level Access Control
 **Steps to reproduce:**